Geodesic planes in a geometrically finite end and the halo of a measured lamination: Complementary results

+Choose a closed interval $I(x_1,x_2)\subset\tilde{l}$ containing both $x_1$ and $x_2$ in its interior, so that its endpoints are not among the points $x'$ mentioned in the previous paragraph.
+Then there are only finitely many $x'$ on $\tilde{l}$ not in $I(x_1,x_2)$.
+Choose disjoint intervals $I(x')$ (also disjoint from $I(x_1,x_2)$ so that each of these finitely many $x'$ lies in the interior of $I(x')$.
+As in the case of ideal polygon, for any point outside of $I(x_1,x_2)$ and finitely many of $I(x')$, the geodesic orthogonal to $x$ going into $\tilde{\mathcal{R}}$ intersects the lamination again, and we also have an upper bound $\ell_{\tilde l}$ on the length of the shortest orthogonal geodesic meeting $\tilde{\mathcal{L}}$ again.

+Now for each $\tilde l$ bounding a complementary component, we obtain an upper bound $\ell_{\tilde l}$ as explained above.
+The construction is invariant under the action of the fundamental group of the surface on $\mathbb{H}$.
+Since there are only finitely many complementary regions on the surface, and each complementary region is bounded by finitely many leaves, we can thus choose a uniform $\ell_2>\ell_{\tilde{l}}$ for any $\tilde l$.

+The intervals constructed above map down to the surface, and they are disjoint and embedded on the surface by construction.
+Again, we only have finitely many such intervals $I$ on the surface.
+For each interval $I$, choose a nearby segment of leaf of roughly the same length to form two opposite sides of a thin quadrilateral.
+By choose the segment close enough (and we can always choose an arbitrarily close one as we can assume $\mathcal{L}$ is non-atomic), these quadrilaterals can be chosen to be disjoint and embedded.
+The lifts of the quadrilaterals to $\mathbb{H}$ are also disjoint.
+Some of these quadrilaterals are colored in red or blue in Figure~\ref{fig:avoidance}.

+By construction, segments of leaves contained in each quadrilateral have bounded length.
+Since there are only finitely many quadrilaterals (up to the action of the fundamental group), we can find $M>0$ so that any leaf segment contained in a quadrilateral has length $\le 2M$.

-We conclude that there exists $d_2>0$ so that for any point $x$ on a leaf, we can choose a point $x_0$ on the same leaf distance $\le M$ away from $x$ so that any geodesic segment starting at $x_0$, perpendicular to the leaf, and of length $d_2$ has positive transverse measure.
+Now for any point $x$ on a leaf of $\tilde{\mathcal{L}}$, we can always find $x_0$ not contained in any quadrilateral on the same leaf distance $\le M$ away from $x$ so that any geodesic segment starting at $x_0$, perpendicular to the leaf on either side, and of length $\ell_2$ has positive transverse measure.
+Indeed, if we cannot find any such point, then the leaf is covered by quadrilaterals.
+But they are disjoint, a contradiction.